Report this

 These commands will install and start MySQL, but will not prompt you to set a password or make any other configuration changes.
 Because this leaves your installation of MySQL insecure, we will address this next.

-Step 2 — Configuring MySQL
+Step 2 — How to Configure MySQL on Ubuntu

 For fresh installations of MySQL, you’ll want to run the database management system’s included security script.
 This script changes some of the less secure default options for things like disallowing remote root logins and removing sample users.
+Importantly, you’ll also configure the MySQL root password on Ubuntu, which is essential for database security.

 Warning: As of July 2022, an error will occur when you run the mysql_secure_installation script without some further configuration.
 The reason is that this script will attempt to set a password for the installation’s root MySQL account but, by default on Ubuntu installations, this account is not configured to connect using a password.